-The Board and Commissioner were established under the Legal Profession Uniform Law Application A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation.
-2014 (Vic) (‘Application Act’).
+The Board and Commissioner are established under the Legal Profession Uniform Law Application Act 2014 (Vic).